gardener/gardenctl-v2/docs/help/gardenctl_kubectl-env.md

 ### Synopsis

-Generate a script that points KUBECONFIG to the targeted cluster for the specified shell.
+Generate a script that points KUBECONFIG to the currently targeted shoot, seed, or garden cluster for the specified shell.

-See each sub-command's help for details on how to use the generated script.
+Each sub-command produces a shell-specific script.

-The generated script points the KUBECONFIG environment variable to the currently targeted shoot, seed or garden cluster.
+For details on how to use the printed shell script, such as applying it temporarily to your current session or permanently through your shell's startup file, refer to the corresponding sub-command's help.

 ### Options